Chapter 7: Scattered Lights Wrapped in Darkness

 The two Turks finally manage to escape the base, with a few regular AVALANCHE troopers waiting in ambush.
 The players have to run a gauntlet of them, after which Tierce appears behind you, in perfect health, just like in the previous mission!
 Shotgun fights and defeats Tierce once again (after the fight, you learn that Ruluf took out the remaining regular troopers).
 Shotgun begins is openly wondering how the Raven got back on his feet when Fuhito arrives to exposit.
 It seems that he recognizes Shotgun, and explains that the healing capsules are able to revive the Ravens from death, making them essentially immortal.
 But if that’s true, how did the Ravens recover on the trains, earlier?

 Fuhito decides that Tierce must be “defective” for failing against a Turk, and uses something to dissolve the body.
 After that, he engages you himself, far earlier than I expected!
-Fuhito fights with bullets and (seemingly) new lasers, but isn’t any match for Ririn.
-Ironically, Ruluf’s attacks keeps giving Fuhito invincibility frames that save him from Shotgun’s Level 63 attacks (Ruluf is also Level 63, but doesn’t seem to be doing proportionate damage!).
+Fuhito fights with bullets and (possibly) new lasers, but isn’t any match for Ririn.
+Ironically, Ruluf’s attacks keeps giving Fuhito invincibility frames that save him from Shotgun’s now-Level 63 attacks (Ruluf is also Level 63, but doesn’t seem to be doing proportionate damage!).

 It’s not clear if the player was… supposed to win this fight, because Fuhito acts like he’s about to kill the party as soon as it’s over.
 They’re saved when someone drives a truck between him and them, and you discover you’ve been rescued by the first of the two new Turks mentioned at the end of the previous chapter.
 This is Martial Arts (Female), and her name from Last Order could be translated to either “Juget” or “Judet” (or might I suggest: “Judith”).
 Shotgun shouts over the phone that Verdot should destroy the base as soon as possible to destroy the Raven’s regeneration tanks, but he insists she make her report to the army in person first.
 Oh, don’t worry, they only know that company spies got away to make a full report, I’m sure they’ll just wait for you at this rate!